Olly Smith: Writing

-Smith is the drinks columnist for the Mail on Sunday's YOU magazine.

-He has written five books, Eat & Drink: Good Food That's Great to Drink With in 2010, Wine: Both Barrels in 2012, Behind Enemy Wines in 2013, Drinking For Chaps in 2018, and Fizz in 2019.
+Smith has written five books, Eat & Drink: Good Food That's Great to Drink With in 2010, Wine: Both Barrels in 2012, Behind Enemy Wines in 2013, Drinking For Chaps in 2018, and Fizz in 2019.
 His sixth book, Home Cocktail Bible, was published in November 2021.

 Smith previously wrote for film and TV including three series of Pingu, Wallace and Gromit and Charlie and Lola.

 Television

-Smith regularly appears as a drinks expert on BBC1's Saturday Kitchen and has recently appeared on Pointless Celebrities, Michael McIntyre's The Wheel, Richard Osman's House of Games and Question of Sport.
+Smith regularly appears as a drinks expert on BBC1's Saturday Kitchen.

 He presented two series of Ale Trails for the Travel Channel in 2016 and 2017 and in September 2014 presented a four-part series Last Taste of Summer, which aired on This Morning.

-In 2011, he presented a ten-part series for Channel 4 entitled The Secret Supper Club. and in 2010, he hosted the short-lived Iron Chef UK.
+In 2011, he presented a ten-part series for Channel 4 entitled The Secret Supper Club.

-Outside of the UK, he presented a documentary series about Chilean wine, Uncorking the South, for Canal 13.

-He is also a voice-over artist, narrating Chic Eats for The Discovery Channel, performing voices for ITV show The Amazing Adrenalini Brothers as well as writing and presenting Dude, Where's My Title? for BBC Radio 4.
-He also performed alongside Roger Moore in The Fly Who Loved Me Christmas cartoon for UNICEF.

 In February 2022, Smith won an episode of Celebrity Mastermind; his specialist subject was the 1987 British black comedy film Withnail and I.

 In June 2024, Smith was a contestant on an episode of Celebrity Bridge of Lies.

-Podcast

-Smith's popular drinks podcast A Glass With is in its tenth series with a celebrity guest in each episode.
-Previous guests include Pink, Kylie Minogue, Sting and Trudie Styler and actor Sam Neill.
-The format sees Smith share a glass with his guest while chatting informally around a variety of subjects.
-The podcast is produced by Pod Monkey in the UK and has attracted sponsorship from Majestic Wine, Inter Rhône, Babylonstoren, Regal Rogue Vermouth and The Wine Society.

-Smith has made guest appearances on numerous other podcasts, including Grilled by The Staff Canteen, On Jimmy's Farm, The Moon Under Water, Two Guys One Topic, The English Wine Diaries and The Bubble.
+Smith has made guest appearances on podcast Grilled by The Staff Canteen.

-P&O Cruises

-Smith is a 'Food Hero' for P&O Cruises and has a group of Glass House wine bars across the fleet including its newest flagship cruise ship, Iona.